What’s New in 2026

 - Wages paid to each employee for each pay period.

-- Daily and weekly work times for employees who are paid hourly.
+- Daily and weekly work times for each employee.

 Employers must ensure records are accurate, up to date, and ready for inspection by the Mayor, the Mayor’s authorized representative, or the Office of the Attorney General.